Chem 201 Syllabus - Spring 2016

 Failure to submit a lab report: any missing lab report will be assigned a grade of -40 points.

 Update the literature used for the various labs.
 Bring me (DEM) a good article from the literature or chapter from a book reviewing or discussing a key aspect of any of the labs that is newer and better than the existing references already cited for the lab, and I will give you 5 points up to a maximum of 30 points.

 More Information About Chem 201:

 - You will continue the same laboratory safety practices in Chem 201 as per your earlier labs at UVM in the Dept. of Chemistry.

-- In addition, you will be responsible for looking to see what chemicals and what procedures are being used in advance of each laboratory.
+- In addition, you will be responsible for knowing what chemicals and what procedures are being used in advance of each laboratory.
 You will be expected to come to the laboratory already equipped with the necessary safety information concerning chemicals to be used in that laboratory.

 - You can get the necessary safety information from the Chem.
 Dept Lab Safety page including:

 Lab notebooks:Yes you need to keep a laboratory notebook.
 The notebook is worth up to 9% of your grade.
 The usual is expected with regard to the notebook:

 - Mark your notebooks clearly with your name and address.